What are the benefits of Facebook ads for a retail chain?

 Managing Facebook campaigns can quickly become complex, but local campaigns simplify the work for physical businesses.
 This article reviews their operation, the formats available for Facebook and Instagram, how to configure a local audience, and the recommendations to follow to build an effective campaign.

-Due to the many existing features, a platform like Facebook Business Manager can quickly become complex in organizing digital campaigns.
-For store or retail chain owners, it's difficult to find time to familiarize themselves with such platforms.
-That's why Facebook offers them the possibility to easily create local "Facebook ads" campaigns, a format that meets their needs.
+Due to the many existing features, a platform like Facebook Business Manager can quickly become complex in the organization of digital campaigns.
+For store owners or brand networks, it is difficult to find time to become familiar with platforms of this kind.
+That is why Facebook offers them the possibility to easily create local “ads Facebook”, a format that meets their needs.

 In this article, discover: